jlesage/docker-crashplan-enterprise/README.md

 restoring files to `/storage` won't be allowed.
 The solution is to temporarily change the permission of the volume to *read-write*.

-For example, if `/storage` is mapped to `$HOME` on the host, the container would need to be deleted and then re-created with the same arguments, with the exception of `-v $HOME:/storage:ro` that is replaced with `-v $HOME:/storage:rw`.
+For example, if `/storage` is mapped to `/home/user` on the host, the container would need to be deleted and then re-created with the same arguments, with the exception of `-v /home/user:/storage:ro` that is replaced with `-v /home/user:/storage:rw`.

 ### Upgrade Failed Error Message